Erik Prince: Project Opus

+Democratic Republic of the Congo

+In 2023, the United Nations (UN) linked Prince to a deal in North Kivu, a province in the Democratic Republic of the Congo (DRC).
+The UN Group of Experts claimed Prince intended to broker a deal that involved the deployment of over two thousand mercenaries from Colombia, Mexico, and Argentina into North Kivu, a region known for its richness in minerals.
+The mercenaries would have been tasked with halting troop advancement and securing mining areas.
+The deal stemmed from an agreement between the UAE and DRC.
+Three South African mercenaries had already scouted the region beforehand.

+Ecuador

+In March 2025, Prince and Ecuadorian President Daniel Noboa announced a deal to support government security forces in the Ecuadorian conflict.
+The visit was overshadowed by a controversial security operation in which 63 people were detained and released shortly after, as no crimes were confirmed.
+Critics labeled it a political stunt.
+Additionally, Prince made claims against presidential candidate Luisa González, drawing accusations of foreign interference in national politics.

+Second Trump administration

+Deportations

+In 2025, Politico reported that a group, led by Prince, had pitched the Trump administration on a proposal for deportations with the support of the private sector.

+Haiti

+Prince reportedly claimed to have a 10-year contract with the Haitian government.

+Ukraine

+Prince has reportedly looked to involve himself in Ukraine.

 Personal life

-Prince lives in both Middleburg, Virginia and Abu Dhabi, United Arab Emirates.
+Prince lives in both Middleburg, Virginia, and Abu Dhabi, United Arab Emirates.
 He converted to Catholicism in 1992 and describes himself as a practicing member of the church.

 Political views

 Prince describes himself as a libertarian.
 Prince said, "I'm a very free market guy.
 I'm not a huge believer that government provides a whole lot of solutions.
 Some think that government can solve society's problems.
 I tend to think private charities and private organizations are better solutions."

 Prince credits his time as a White House intern with some of his political views.
 He said that "having that White House internship responsibility and badges, I walked around some of these other cavernous federal agencies, and you want to talk about depressing?
 Walk through HHS or HUD or Commerce, you name it.
 Leviathan realized."
-Speaking of his internship, Prince said, "I saw a lot of things I didn't agree with--homosexual groups being invited in, the budget agreement, the Clean Air Act."
+Speaking of his internship, Prince said, "I saw a lot of things I didn't agree with—homosexual groups being invited in, the budget agreement, the Clean Air Act."
 Disenchanted, Prince became a backer of presidential candidate Pat Buchanan.

+In a 2024 episode of his podcast Prince said, "If so many of these countries around the world are incapable of governing themselves, it’s time for us to just put the imperial hat back on, to say, we’re going to govern those countries (…) ’cause enough is enough, we’re done being invaded. (…) You can say that about pretty much all of Africa, they’re incapable of governing themselves."